 Though every managed WordPress host has a different suite of features, the main focus should be site speed, performance, customer service, and security.

-So, let’s see how WP Engine measures up.
+So, let’s see how they measure up in this WP Engine review (2021 updated).

 Founded in 2010 in Austin, Texas, WP Engine set out to provide specialized WordPress hosting as the WordPress content management system continued to prove itself as the most popular blogging platform available.

-Built on a world-class network infrastructure, integrate with best-in-breed technology partners like Google, AWS and New Relic, WP Engine is a privately owned company with 18 data centers spanning the globe.
+Built on world-class network infrastructure, integrated with best-in-breed technology partners like Google, AWS, and New Relic, it is a privately owned company with 18 data centers spanning the globe.

 1. Blazing Speed